hassan-salloum/Setup-rainloop-webmail/README.md

 - Setup SPF & DKIM with POSTFIX
 - Enable https on nginx
 - Redirect-http-to-https for Nginx
-- INSTALL WAF (NGINX ModeSecurity)
+- INSTALL WAF for NGINX = NGINX ModeSecurity